Cigoler/product-catalog/src/content/products/172-avengers-ps5-headset-stand.md

 ---
-title: 'Buffalo Bills - Litho'
+title: 'Avengers Themed - PS5'
-description: 'Buffalo Bills from the NFL.
-Awesome bauble which is used with our generic bauble housing.
-2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
-Bruce Smith.
-Jim Kelly.
-Josh Allen or Steffon Diggs.'
+description: 'Are you always looking for somewere or do you know a PS5 owner who just leaves there headset laying around.
+Well why not treat them to this PS5 Avengers themed headset stand.
+Clips onto the top of the PS5.'
 category: 'Headset Stands'
-catalogue number: '064'
+catalogue number: '172'
 tags: [
-    'bauble',
+    'ps5',
-    'buffalo',
+    'avengers',
-    'bills',
+    'headset',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/064.jpg'
+heroImage: '/images/172.jpg'
 ---

-Placeholder content for Buffalo Bills - Litho.
+Placeholder content for Avengers Themed - PS5.